Get outside and enjoy everything that Idaho‘s great outdoors has to offer.

 Jet skis and wave runners are popular water fun on the lake.
 They can be rented at locations in Garden City, Utah and Paris, Idaho, some right on the beach.

-Hayden Lake, with its crystal clear waters, sandy beaches and picturesque timber shores, is one of the most beautiful and popular lakes of North Idaho.
+Hayden Lake offers crystal clear waters, sandy beaches and picturesque timber shores.
+It is one of the most beautiful and popular lakes of North Idaho.
 Its irregular shape gives it about 40 miles of shoreline, with the main portion of the lake being seven miles long and one to two miles in width.
 Normal lake elevation is 2,239 ft. above sea level, and portions of it reach 800 feet deep.

-The lake is surrounded on three sides by panoramic timbered mountains, which rise to an elevation of nearly 6,000 feet and extend for many miles to the east as part of the Bitterroot Mountain Range.
+The lake is surrounded on three sides by panoramic timbered mountains.
+It rises to an elevation of nearly 6,000 feet and extend for many miles to the east as part of the Bitterroot Mountain Range.
 Much of this land is the Coeur d’Alene National Forest, which offers excellent hunting, fishing and camping.

 There are three boat ramps accessing the lake, located at Honeysuckle Beach, Sportsman’s Park and the full-service Tobler’s Marina.
 At Sportsman’s Park on the north end, there are camp sites and handicapped facilities.
 The sandy shores of Honeysuckle Beach has a roped swim area, dock, public change house and restrooms.
 The principle town nearby is Hayden.

-The lake plays host to a long list of recommended game fish, including bluegill, pumpkinseed, sunfish, bullhead catfish, crappie, largemouth and smallmouth bass, yellow perch, northern pike and rainbow trout.
+The lake plays host to a long list of recommended game fish.
+Varieties include bluegill, pumpkinseed, sunfish, bullhead catfish, crappie, largemouth and smallmouth bass, yellow perch, northern pike and rainbow trout.

-Payette Lake is a 8.3 square mile and famous for its scenic shoreline marked by private homes, public beach access and the Payette National Forest.
+Payette Lake is a 8.3 square mile and famous for its scenic shoreline.
+The shoreline is marked by private homes, public beach access and the Payette National Forest.
 The miles of shoreline bordered by national forest will always keep Payette Lake the pristine gem of the area.

-Public access to Payette Lake is plentiful through State and City parks and launching your boat is easy compared to many other lakeside resorts and metropolitan areas – though there is a scarcity of long term moorage.
+Public access to Payette Lake is plentiful through State and City parks and launching your boat is easy.
+However there is a scarcity of long term moorage.
 The City of McCall operates a public boat launch at the Mile High Marina with minimal waits and adequate parking for trailers.
-There is also a deep draft boat launch at Ponderosa Park and another launch for small craft off Warren Wagon Road near the west side of the day use area at North Beach.
+There is also a deep draft boat launch at Ponderosa Park.
+There’s another launch for small craft off Warren Wagon Road near the west side of the day use area at North Beach.

 At the northernmost point of Payette Lake, you can access the white sands of North Beach.

-Little Payette Lake is mainly a hang out for float tubing fly anglers in search of big trout but it’s also off the beaten path for low key still water paddling in your canoe or kayak.
-Both Little and Upper Payette Lakes offer a quiet refuge and a true bonanza for bird watching in the spring, summer and fall-from Sandhill Cranes to the Western Grebes, one of the most common species on the lake.
+Little Payette Lake is mainly a hang out for float tubing fly anglers in search of big trout.
+But it’s also off the beaten path for low key still water paddling in your canoe or kayak.
+Both Little and Upper Payette Lakes offer a quiet refuge and a true bonanza for bird watching.
+In the spring, summer and fall find Sandhill Cranes and Western Grebes, one of the most common species on the lake.

 Idaho’s State Parks offer outdoor enthusiasts alpine lakes, steep canyons, breathtaking cliffs, towering pines and spectacular views.
 This is one of few states that can offer it’s tourists a landscape that is comprised of 70% public space.
 So get out there and enjoy it!

-When visiting one of Idaho’s 30 State Parks, you can go boating, hiking, paddling, ATVing … whatever floats your boat (pun intended)!
+When visiting one of Idaho’s 30 State Parks, you can go boating, hiking, paddling, ATVing … whatever floats your boat.
 The activity options are limitless.
-So, check out what each park has to offer, choose the one that suits your activities best and have fun exploring!
+So, check out what each park has to offer, choose the one that suits your activities best and have fun exploring.

-Idaho offers some awesome fishing opportunities for anglers!
-Before casting a line, make sure you get all the information you need about Idaho’s state fishing regulations, fishing license requirements, boating license requirements and boating restrictions.
+Idaho offers some awesome fishing opportunities for anglers.
+Before casting a line, make sure you get all the information you need about Idaho’s state fishing regulations.
+Also be informed about fishing license requirements, boating license requirements and boating restrictions.
 Be sure to check out the most recent, local fishing reports that are available for the waterway where you’ll be fishing.
 Visit the Idaho Parks and Recreation website for more information.